 In line with long-standing legal and ethical standards for mental health professionals and trainees, California law identifies several categories of individuals who are considered "mandated reporters" of child abuse and neglect, including MACLP trainees in clinical practicum.
-Such individuals are required to sign a Mandated Reporter Acknowledgement form, which discusses the individual's legal obligations.
+Online program students are required to be knowledgeable about the requirements for mandated reporting in the state where they reside and are completing practicum.
 Failure to comply with this law may result in disciplinary action up to and including dismissal from the University.